-My art focuses on the symbiosis or merging of multiple influences, media and inspirations.
+My art focuses on the symbiosis of merging multiple influences, media, and inspirations.

-Certain questions are always at the fore in my work.
-Take the issue of the universal progress of humankind in relation to the non-human world.
+Certain questions are always to the fore in my work.

-I am deeply concerned with these universal messages.
-Ideas.
-Motivations.
-Ancient and rooted in history, but also unchangeable objects, facts, emotions.
-The sadness of the passing moment, crowded cities, natural stainlessness.
+I am concerned with universal messages, ancient, and rooted in history, but also unchangeable objects, facts, and emotions.
+The passing moment, crowded cities, natural stainlessness.
 Movement.
-The constant flux of the world but united in its intrinsic interconnections and universal relevance and meaning.
-Where what appear as opposites come together in one.
+The constant flux of the world, united in its intrinsic interconnections, universal relevance where what appear as opposites come together in one.

-Human or non-human or animal form and other shapes that we are all familiar with are important in my work.
-I use these forms as a reference point to shape a body of abstracted sculpture or painting.
+Human, animal forms and other shapes that we are all familiar with are essential in my work.
+I use these forms as a reference point to shape a body of abstract sculpture or painting.
 Realism in my work has a strong connection with abstraction.
 When it comes to drawing I love the freedom of joining all these lines together in a seamless flow.

 I always thought that every person makes an invisible drawing while living, with their actions, moving through life.